elpres — electronic presentations

 -sOutputFile=page_%03d.png temp.pdf

 Please do not forget to adjust the name of the input file (input.pdf in the script above).
-The first command adjusts the page size of the .pdf-file to 28 x 21 cm (which is written into the temporary file temp.pdf: this format avoids resizing of the images in LibreOffice (see below)).
+The first command adjusts the page size of the .pdf-file to 28 x 21 cm which is written into the temporary file temp.pdf: this format avoids the necessity to resize of the images in LibreOffice (for other slide formats see the footnote below27).
 The second command generates a series of .png-files: page_001.png, page_002.png ... page_0nn.png.
 Instead of the png256 driver, png16m can be used.
 On Windows systems the name of the ghostscript command is gswin32c or gswin64c (instead of gs).

 If you wish a higher resolution of the .png images, change -r300 to -r600.
-The option -dTextAlphaBits=4 improves font antialiasing.23
+The option -dTextAlphaBits=4 improves font antialiasing.28

 Details on step 2 — Import .png images: